jianxiaoguo/website/content/en/docs/applications/managing-app-resources.md

 ## Update resources

-You can use the `drycc resources:update` command to upgrade a new plan.
+You can use the `drycc resources update` command to upgrade a new plan.
-An example of how to upgrade the plan's capacity to 100MB:
+An example of how to upgrade the plan's capacity to 128MB:

-    $ drycc resources:update redis:10000 redis
-    Updating redis to scenic-icehouse... done
+    $ drycc resources update redis redis standard-128 Updating redis to scenic-icehouse... done

 ## Remove the resource

-If you don't need resources, use `drycc resources:unbind` to unbind the resource and then use `drycc resources:destroy` to delete the resource from the application.
+If you don't need resources, use `drycc resources unbind` to unbind the resource and then use `drycc resources destroy` to delete the resource from the application.
 Before deleting the resource, the resource must be unbinded.

-    $ drycc resources:unbind redis
+    $ drycc resources unbind redis
     Unbinding resource... done

-    $ drycc resources:destroy redis
+    $ drycc resources destroy redis
     Deleting redis from scenic-icehouse... done